beginning of content

 • Hashimoto's disease, also known as Hashimoto’s thyroiditis, is an autoimmune condition.

-• It usually causes low thyroid hormone levels in the body (hypothyroidism).
+• It usually causes hypothyroidism (low thyroid hormone levels in your body).

-• Hashimoto’s disease has no cure, but hypothyroidism can be treated with life-long thyroid hormone replacement medications.
+• Hashimoto’s disease has no cure, but it can be treated with the thyroid hormone replacement medicine levothyroxine (thyroxine).

 What is Hashimoto’s disease?

 Thyroid hormones are important for your metabolism.
-Low thyroid hormone levels may cause a range of symptoms, such as tiredness, weight gain and intolerance to cold temperatures.
+Low thyroid hormone levels may cause a range of symptoms, such as:

 What are the symptoms of Hashimoto’s disease?

-Hashimoto’s disease can also cause cognitive symptoms including:
+Hashimoto’s disease can also cause poor concentration and poor memory.

 What causes Hashimoto's disease?